Keyboard shortcuts

 FilePurpose

-generated/c/weaveffi.hPublic header: opaque types, enums, function prototypes, error/memory helpers
+generated/c/weaveffi.hPublic header: opaque types, enums, interfaces, function prototypes, error/memory helpers

 Type mapping